-- > Portable fire extinguisher (2 kg, type ABE class II powder apparatus) is located at the step near the helm position. - ➤ The engine room has an automatic fire extinguisher system with auto discharge and auto stop of the engine.
+- > Portable fire extinguisher (2 kg, type ABE class II powder apparatus) is located inside the trash closet in the pantry. - ➤ The engine room has an automatic fire extinguisher system with auto discharge and auto stop of the engine.
 This extinguisher has an indicator located by the dashboard.